PennRobotics/covert-action-engine/BUILD.md

 0. Right-click the __covert-action-engine__ project in the Solution Explorer, and select *Debug -> Start New Instance*

 *Please submit a pull request if you know any method of improving the build process in Visual Studio!*

+## Other Platforms

+While a Mac, Android, or web-based port would be simply swell, I don't imagine I can manage these in the foreseeable future.